aiellc2/capstone/README.md

 Currently implements the same functionality we had in Matlab, with back/forward gestures.
 Current keypress code is specific to Mac OS for controlling iBooks, but can be easily changed.

+Two colour gesture for zoom in/out is working.

 ### New functionality

 Performance has been improved by using multithreading.
 One thread captures images from the camera and places them in a queue.
 Another thread takes these images from the queue and does the processing.